ibm-cloud-docs/account/iam-login_fedid.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) > **Log in to CLI and API**.
 2. Copy the information for the Cloud Foundry CLI and paste into the CLI.

-### From the OpenShift CLI
+#### From the OpenShift CLI
 {: #openshift_cli}

-You can log in with a one time passcode by using the following steps:
+You can log in with a one-time passcode by using the following steps:

 1. Log in to the console, and from the console, click the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) > **Log in to CLI and API**.
 2. Copy the information for the OpenShift CLI and paste into the CLI.

-## Using an API key
+### Using an API key in the CLI for authentication
 {: #api_key}

 The required API key is the {{site.data.keyword.Bluemix_notm}} API key that is used to authenticate with the {{site.data.keyword.Bluemix_notm}} platform, not the classic infrastructure API key, or {{site.data.keyword.Bluemix_notm}} service API key.